🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Wide shot of a focal wall behind a sofa featuring a misty woodland mural with hand-drawn leaf and fern motifs; furniture kept simple with solid-colored textiles in muted greens and creams; oversized botanical art print on adjacent wall and a small gallery of framed pressed leaves with linen mats; balanced natural daylight and warm lamp glow for softness; angled view of the wall.

 Wallpaper or art makes the theme clear without shouting.
 Choose botanical or fern motifs, misty woodland murals, or hand-drawn leaf patterns for a dreamy effect.
-If wallpaper isn’t your thing, go for oversized art prints or a gallery of pressed leaves.
+If wallpaper is not your thing, go for oversized art prints or a gallery of pressed leaves instead.
+A friend of mine framed real ferns from her backyard, and it gave her hallway the loveliest woodland feel for almost nothing.

 How To Keep It Chic